skvorec/pig-archetype/README.md

 Known problems:

--- a beauty way to copy script, input data and expected output data is not found yet.
-So, these files are copied during first test run.
-After the first run you should delete method firstRunInit();

 --[SOLVED] in win7 PigServer tries launch chmod command and test fails
 Solution: download cygwin chmod.exe from here: http://javaprotlib.sourceforge.net/packages/io/howtofixhadoop.html